AndrewPrifer/vecui/README.md

 ## Why?

+CSS doesn't lend itself well to animated layouts with complex constraints.
+In these cases I almost always had to code the layout myself using JavaScript and absolutely positioned elements in a flat hierarchy.
+This vector library is meant to make this very easy.

-UIs are made of rectangles.
-Rectangles are made of 2 vectors.
-One for describing their origin point, and another for describing their width and height.
-Treating them as vectors instead of 4 disjointed numbers makes it much easier to reason about them and can trivially cut complex UI code in half (see [demo](https://codesandbox.io/p/devbox/github/AndrewPrifer/vecui/tree/main?file=%2Fsrc%2FApp.tsx%3A55%2C32)).
+That's because UIs are made of rectangles, and rectangles are made of 2 vectors: one for describing their origin point, and another for describing their width and height.
+Treating your layout as vectors makes it much easier to reason about and perform operations on it, and can trivially cut complex UI code in half (see [demo](https://codesandbox.io/p/devbox/github/AndrewPrifer/vecui/tree/main?file=%2Fsrc%2FApp.tsx%3A55%2C32)).

 VecUI includes utilities to turn your UI into vectors and back again, and comes with a beautiful API that is both easy to read and write.